 The Churdhar trek in Sirmaur; Hatu, Kuppar, Chanshal and the mystic land of Dodra Kwar in Shimla; Sangla valley, Nako, Kalpa in Kinnaur; Bashleo, Great Himalayan National Park, Solang – Rohtang Valley in Kullu; Barot, Lake Prashar, Karsog Valley in Mandi; Triund, Bara Bangal , Billing in Kangra; several routes in Lahaul and Spiti, are a bounty of trekking options that the land holds.

 Safety being a paramount concern when going out for a trekking holiday, there are specialized operators who conduct guided treks.
-Guides, equipment, porters, pack animals and maps are available with these operators as well as with government agencies.
+Guides, equipment, porters, and maps are available with these operators as well as with government agencies.

 Old forest ‘dak bungalows’ in the deep woods on some trek routes are always a pleasant surprise discovery.
 There are rest houses belonging to State Electricity Board, Public Works Department (PWD), Forest Department and other agencies on many routes that can be booked in advance for a planned trek.
 Most of these are marked out on trekking maps.
 Forest Rest Houses are booked by the area’s Divisional Forest Officer (DFO), and the PWD and Electricity Board ones are booked by the concerned Executive Engineers.

 Manimahesh Lake Trek